-As with any form of communication, tone is extremely instrumental in conveying the intended message to an organization’s target audience.
-In the age of enlightened customers, companies must take heed to and understand customer needs, interests, and concerns.
-Large energy customers such as major corporations may want renewable energy to meet their sustainability goals while residential customers may be more interested in clean energy and being equipped with the technology and tools to efficiently manage their energy usage.[ii]
-Today’s customers are knowledge seekers.
-To better engage them, energy companies are approaching content with more of an educational tone of voice.
-By doing so, energy companies are able to present the benefits of their services without overwhelming their target audience.
+As with most communication strategies, tone is extremely instrumental to conveying the intended message to your target audience.
+With customers who are more enlightened than ever before, energy companies are now taking heed to understand their customers on a deeper level.
+For instance, major corporations may want renewable energy to meet their sustainability goals, while residential customers may be more interested in clean energy and being equipped with the technology and tools to efficiently manage their energy usage.[ii]

-In a world driven by Millennials who thrive with the latest technology, it has become nearly impossible for businesses to prosper without engaging audiences via social media.
-One of the most impactful ways energy companies are utilizing social media as a method of reaching their customers is during times of crisis such as power outages.
-Energy companies post safety information, give service updates, and respond to customer inquiries directly from their Twitter and Facebook accounts.
-By utilizing social media as a means of communication and engagement, energy companies are able to demonstrate that their customers’ concerns are being heard and dealt with in a timely manner.
+In a world driven by consumers who thrive on the latest, most innovative technologies, it has become nearly impossible for businesses to prosper without engaging their audiences via social media.
+Currently, one of the most impactful ways energy companies are utilizing social media to reach their customers is during times of crisis, such as power outages.
+Through social media, companies have an optimal communication platform that allows them to post relevant safety information, provide service updates, and respond to customer inquiries directly from Facebook and Twitter.
+By utilizing social media as a means of communication and engagement, energy companies are able to remain responsive during dire situations, and effectively demonstrate to their customers that their concerns are not only being heard, but also being addressed in a timely manner.

 In a lot of ways, the energy sector has a unique challenge on its hands when compared to other major sectors.
-Energy companies are now faced with the task of having to engage and market to an audience that has traditionally been a bit lackluster with regard to energy and utility services.
+Energy companies are faced with the task of having to engage and market to an audience that has traditionally been a bit lackluster with regard to energy and utility services.
 Think about it for a moment.
-When was the last time you deliberated about your current energy provider or considered the possibility of switching to another provider?
-In reality, as long as the lights are on when we get home we don’t really don't give our electric service much thought.
-This is the kind of customer with whom energy companies must now connect and engage, and doing so requires some creativity and “out of the box” thinking.
+When was the last time you had a conversation about your current energy provider or considered the possibility of switching to another provider?
+In reality, as long as the lights are on when we get home, and we have working gas and air conditioning throughout the year, we don’t really give our energy services much thought.
+Energy companies are now working to reconnect and engage their audiences, and doing so requires some creativity and “out of the box” thinking.

-Many energy companies are now using tactics such as online games or interactive quizzes to educate and connect with their customers.
-These approaches are easier to understand by their target audience and have proven to be effective in informing customers on energy efficiency.
+Many energy companies are now using tactics like online games or interactive quizzes to educate and connect with their customers.
+These approaches are easier to understand by target audiences and have proven to be effective in informing customers on energy efficiency.
 By leveraging quizzes and games via social media, energy companies have been able to better inform their audiences, build brand awareness, and cultivate a renewed interest in energy.

-One of the key marketing rules within any industry is to remain relevant and stay up to date on the issues that concern the target audience most.
-This fundamental rule is also remarkably important in the energy industry where customers expect their energy suppliers to actually know something about them and help them manage their energy consumption.
-Energy customers also expect energy marketers to use this knowledge when communicating with them.
+In most industries, the secret to marketing success is largely dependent upon the ability to remain relevant by staying up to date on the issues that concern your target audience most.
+This fundamental rule is also remarkably important in the energy industry, where customers expect their energy suppliers to be able to discern their needs and provide solutions that help them manage their energy consumption.
+Energy customers also expect energy companies to utilize this intimate knowledge when communicating with them.
 We all know from personal experience what happens with mass, non-personalized communications.
-When you receive that flier in the mail about making $50,000 in one week or read an advertisement addressed to you about the benefits of a reverse mortgage (though you don’t currently own a home), this is mass, non-personalized marketing.
+When you receive that flier in the mail about making $50,000 in one week, or read an advertisement addressed to you about the benefits of a reverse mortgage (when you don’t currently own a home), this is mass, non-personalized marketing.
 Non-personalized communication is typically written off as “junk” and immediately discarded.

-In contrast, a personalized communication has the potential to actually capture the attention of the target audience and generate more business.
-“Tests among utility and energy customers show that personalized information, including personalized URLs empower and reinforce both email and direct mail communications.”[iii]
-Energy companies that customize communication to speak to the specific needs, interests, and concerns of their customers maintain relevance and successfully captivate their target audiences.
+In contrast, a personalized communication strategy can help capture the attention of your target audience, as well as cultivate and expand your business even further.
+In fact, “tests among utility and energy customers show that personalized information, including personalized URLs, empower and reinforce both email and direct mail communications.”[iii]
+Energy companies that customize communication to speak to the specific needs, interests, and concerns of their customers are able to maintain relevance and successfully captivate their target audiences.